p1nh0/OpenInstruments/README.md

 PS: you're not allowed to sell copies of this software, nor modified versions of it.
 Although you are completly free to use this software in a musical performance context.
 (for more information visit http://creativecommons.org/licenses/by-nc-sa/3.0/)

+Dependencies:
+Most patches do not need any externals :) , but..
+'oi.stereotrack~', 'oi.cppan~' and 'oi.mixer4-2~' need Max 6 Gen~.
+'oi.anl.matmap' and 'oi.anl.follower' use MnM objects.
+You'll need to install IRCAM's FTM-MnM library, to run these.